graniticio/granitic/doc/tutorial/007-database-write.md

 }
 ```

-and the ID will increment by one each time you re-POST the data.
+and the ID will increment by one each time you re-POST the data as new rows are inserted into the database.

 ## Transactions

 Only the simplest web service endpoints insert a single row - more often than not you'll need to make multiple
-inserts and updates.
-In most cases, you'll need to make your database calls as part of a transaction.
+inserts and updates to create a resource.
+In this case you'll need to make your database calls as part of a transaction.
 We will illustrate this by
 allowing the web service caller to provide a list of 'related artists' when calling <code>/artist POST</code>.

 The test database contains a table that stores this relationship: